stephengold/Maud/README.md

 ## Acknowledgments

-Like most projects, Maud builds on the work of many who have gone before.
+Like most projects, Maud builds on the work of those who went before.
 I therefore acknowledge the following software developers:
 + Rémy Bouquet (aka "nehon") for creating the BVH Retarget Project.
 + Paul Speed, for helpful insights that got me unstuck during debugging